×

 • Pregnancy: RLS can occur in certain pregnant women, especially in the final trimester.
 After delivery, symptoms typically disappear within a month.

-• Lifestyle: A sleep condition like apnea or a lack of sleep can cause or exacerbate symptoms.
-As may using coffee, smoking, and alcohol.
+• Lifestyle: A sleep condition like apnea or a lack of sleep can cause or exacerbate symptoms as may be using coffee, smoking, and alcohol.

 Some factors can make you more susceptible to RLS.
 First, however, it needs to be clarified which of these elements contributes to RLS.